sfimediafutures/Data-Donation/README.md

 Consult the [documentation](/docs) folders to read a combination of documentation from the creators of osd2f and MediaFutures, which will hopefully give a comprehensive view as to where the project is now and where it should be going, as well as how to potentially get there.

+The docs also contain instructions for local installation, needed for further development on the project.
+While the front-end of the project is written in norwegian, all code and documentation is written in english.

 ## Framework Credits:

 If you use this tool, please cite the paper: